 We’ve said it before and we will say it again: expat health insurance is only meant as a short-term solution.
 There are two main scenarios in which expat health insurance is appropriate:

 - You’re applying for a residence permit or visa renewal and don’t (yet) qualify for a comprehensive public or private plan.

 - You aren’t planning to stay in Germany for more than a year or so.

 We always recommend that newcomers to Germany get comprehensive public or private insurance if they can—but sometimes, it isn’t possible or affordable.
 In these cases, expat health insurance provides excellent coverage for unexpected illnesses and injuries.
-But it has some significant shortcomings, like not covering pre-existing conditions.
+But it has some significant shortcomings, like not covering all pre-existing conditions.

 And even though the visa office will accept expat health coverage for your first residence permit, they know it doesn’t cover everything.
 So you’ll be expected to have a comprehensive insurance policy by the time you renew your residence permit.